Suicide is a growing problem among teens and young adults, especailly since the pandemic. Worried, frightened parents

 This is part one of a three-part series outlining a potentially life-saving technique called QPR = 3 simple steps (QPR steps) of suicide prevention.
 This strategy has achieved encouraging results across the country.

 What is the number one cause of suicide?

 When discovered, depression is highly treatable.
 Complicating factors arise when a person self-medicates with alcohol (a depressant) or drugs.
 These aren’t the only reasons behind suicide, but depression, or some other mental health disorder, is often a major factor.
-And as odd as it sounds, research shows once someone decides to end their life, the hours before death are often filled with a kind of chipperness, even blissful calm.
+And as odd as this may sound, research shows once someone decides to end their life, the hours before death are often filled with a kind of chipperness, even blissful calm.
 This change in mood is a good time to apply QPR.

 Everyone – not just concerned parents.

 Please share this information with your friends.
-Help us spread the word and save lives.
+Help spread the word and save lives.